Baku awaits rainless weather

 By Laman Ismayilova

-The weather is expected to be cloudy, but primarily rainless in Baku on February 16.
-Southeast wind will fe followed by northeast wind in the daytime.
+Baku awaits changeable cloudy and rainless weather in Baku on February 22.
+Southwest wind will be followed by the northwest wind in the daytime.

-The temperature on the Absheron peninsula will be +2-4 °C at night, +7-10 °C in the daytime, the Ecology Ministry reported.
+The temperature on the Absheron peninsula will be +3-6 °C at night, +9-13 °C in the daytime, the National Hydrometeorological Service reported.

-Snow is expected in the mountainous regions.
-It will be foggy in some places.
-East wind will blow.
+Rainy and foggy weather is expected in the country's regions.
+West wind will intensify in some places.

-The temperature in the regions will be 0 °C and +5 °C at night, +7-10 °C in the daytime.